The Hadrian’s Wall path walk is a world-famous walk and one of England’s national trails, it is situated in the North of

 - Food: you’ll want plenty of snacks.
 There are many villages and towns along the route, but some stretches offer little in the way of replenishment.

 - A tent and the best sleeping bag you can afford if you want to camp, also if you are camping you will likely need a very good sleeping pad and a lightweight backpacking stove.
 Tom and I chose not to camp because we didn’t want to carry too much weight.
 Many people do camp, and it would be a beautiful way to make the experience more remote, more intimate and even more peaceful.
 But it also means carrying more weight and a little less luxury.

-- Good hiking shoes and a waterproof jacket and quick drying clothes.
+- The best hiking shoes and a lightweight rain jacket and quick drying clothes.

 - You might want to take a map and compass, but as mentioned, the trail is so well-marked that we didn’t think that necessary.

 Unlike some other walks (such as the Camino!), this trail has only one route.
 So your itinerary is determined not by where you want to walk, but simply by how long you want to walk.
 Tom and I decided to do the walk over 6 days, which is pretty much the maximum time anyone chooses to do it in.

 Most people do the walk in 3 or 4 days.
 Some even run the whole thing in one day!
 We chose to walk over 6 days mainly because we wanted to treat the hike as a fun vacation rather than solely as a challenge.
 We wanted to relax, eat good food and drink good beer – all without the pressure of having to move on more quickly than necessary.
 Our itinerary looked like this: